-The Japan Meteorological Agency publishes various information based on volcanic activities.
-For particularly active volcanos, it has established an eruption warning level that provides information about evacuations.
+2016: Oshima-machi, Toshima-mura 2017: Hachijo-machi, Aogashima-mura an eruption warning level that provides information about evacuations.
 The six targeted volcanoes in Tokyo have been forecast as follows: Izu Oshima in December 2007, Miyakejima in March 2008, Hachijojima and Aogashima in May 2018, Niijima and Kozushima in July, 2019.
 Based on these eruption alert levels shown in the table, the disaster preparedness measures will be planned.
-(Updated in July 2019: six targeted volcanoes: Level 1)
+(Updated in September 2021: six targeted volcanoes: Level 1)